xuanwang91/xuanwang91.github.io/_pages/about.md

 My lab at Virginia Tech has openings for PhD students and research internship opportunities for master/undergrad students.
 My expectations for the prospective students are (1) have a clear research problem/objective and some initial ideas; (2) have relevant research experiences in NLP/data mining or have strong background in CS/Math/Stats; and (3) could devote enough time on research.

-Please email me your CV if you're interested in working with me. **In your email**, please include the following items:
+Please email me if you're interested in working with me. **In your email**, please include the following items:
 - Title as "Prospective Student: YourName - YourAffliation"
 - Briefly introduce what research problem that you are interested in.
 What are the current state-of-the-art solutions and why do you think you can further improve over them?
 - Briefly introduce yourself, including education background, research experiences, and programming skills.